elementary/docs/writing-apps/creating-layouts.md

 ```vala
 var box = new Gtk.Box (Gtk.Orientation.VERTICAL, 6);
 ```
+—
 Remember that Button and Label accepted an argument \(a String\) in the creation method \(that’s the stuff in parentheses and quotes\).
-As shown above, `Gtk.Box` accepts two arguments in the creation method -- [orientation](https://valadoc.org/gtk4/Gtk.Orientation) and spacing.
+As shown above, `Gtk.Box` accepts two arguments in the creation method—[orientation](https://valadoc.org/gtk4/Gtk.Orientation) and spacing.
 Here, we’ve declared that when we add widgets to our box, they should stack vertically.

 Let’s add some stuff to the Box: